 The domain name vjarmy.com is in reference to a beatmania IIDX song of the same name.
-It originally appeared on beatmania IIDX 6th Style, which makes for a somewhat unifying theme.
+It originally appeared on beatmania IIDX 6th Style, which makes that game a unifying theme.

 The site quote of Struggling with the dark and responding to the light is adapted from Bill Drummond’s project, the17.
-No music by Bill Drummond has every appeared in beatmania IIDX.
+No music by Bill Drummond has ever appeared in beatmania IIDX.